‘Cleveland Rocks’: Sounders, with fill-in goalie Stefan Cleveland, take down LAFC

 With the absence of international competitions or open preseason matches to view the past two seasons due to the COVID-19 pandemic, there haven’t been any opportunities to see Cleveland — or any backup to Frei — play.

 Cleveland made his introduction early.
-LAFC created multiple tense moments in the opening half where Sounders coach Brian Schmetzer’s tactic switched to defender Xavier Arreaga starting a lot of the play from the back instead of what Frei would have led.
+LAFC (1-2-2) created multiple tense moments in the opening half where Schmetzer’s tactic switched to defender Xavier Arreaga starting a lot of the play from the back instead of what Frei would have led.

 LAFC midfielder Corey Baird had a solid chance in the ninth minute when he sent a left-footed shot at goal.
 Cleveland confidently made the save, seemingly settling into the match.
 On other challenges near the box, center backs Nouhou and Yeimar Gomez Andrade were there to block or clear the attempt.